sylvainjule/kirby-pagetable/README.md

-# Kirby 3 - PageTable
+# Kirby 3 - Pagetable

 Display subpages in a flexible (data)table.